The Department of Philosophy adds strength to UB's strategic plan in five specific areas.

 policies that underwrite those interests.

 UB 2020 Strategic Strength — Extreme Events: Mitigation and Response.
 Research is geared towards assisting populations around the world prepare for and respond to extreme events.
 These include both natural and manmade events effecting large groups of people and infrastructure.
-Professor Shockley works on the need to restructure institutions to deal with both slow-onset problems and extreme events associated with climate change, and rethinking the promotion of well-being in light of similar issues.
+Our work identifies the need to restructure institutions to deal with both slow-onset problems and extreme events associated with climate change, and rethinking the promotion of well-being in light of similar issues.

 UB 2020 Strategic Strength — Information and Computing Technology.
 Progress in many areas is now driven by advances in computing technology.
 Through this Strength, UB is creating a platform for innovative research that directly shapes the future.
 Professor Barry Smith’s work in the ontological foundations of informatics contributes to this strength.
 Smith is an adjunct professor in the Department of Biomedical Informatics and the Department of Computer Science and Engineering.